goodbyte-software/golioth_demo/README.rst

 Explanation
 ===========
 We are using west manifest files to download project specific dependencies.
-Files downloaded by manifest are also shared to local host in /repo directory.
+Files downloaded by manifest are also shared to local host in our repo directory.

 References
 ==========